ppanzx/CHAN/README.md

 # Fine-grained Image-text Matching by Cross-modal Hard Aligning Network

 ## Introduction
 This is the source code of CHAN accepted by CVPR2023.
-It is built on top of the [VSE$\infty$](https://github.com/woodfrog/vse_infty) in PyTorch.
+It is built on top of the [VSE $\infty$](https://github.com/woodfrog/vse_infty) in PyTorch.

 <img src="docs/img/framework.png" width="95%">